JamesHenry/angular-google-recaptcha/README.md

     myRecaptcha = new FormControl(false);

     onScriptLoad() {
-        console.log('Google reCAPTCHA loaded and ready for use!')
+        console.log('Google reCAPTCHA loaded and is ready for use!')
     }

     onScriptError() {